 - Record details of a conversation they have had with Parent/Carer as to why a child is absent from school e.g. SIMS - Contact a Parent/Carer if a message concerning an absence is left on the school answering machine.
 A record of this conversation will be noted on SIMS. - If a child is absent from school and there has been no contact from the child's Parent/Carers, as to why the child is absent, the school will contact the Parent/Carer to ascertain information concerning the child's absence.
-If the school is unable to contact the child's Parent/Carer or other contacts stated on the child's personal file, the school will follow the Unexplained Unauthorized Absence procedure see Appendix D - Pass information from the Office Staff, to the Headteacher or Designated Safeguarding Lead, regarding unexplained unauthorized absences or irregular attendance patterns. - Monitor the attendance of all our pupils through half termly attendance monitoring meetings and follow the Attendance Monitoring procedures see Appendix C. If a child's attendance continues to deteriorate the school will refer the matter to the Attendance Compliance Team to request a formal School Attendance Meeting.
-The School may also forward the Early Help Plan / Team Around the Family Meeting information to the Children and Families Hub.
+If the school is unable to contact the child's Parent/Carer or other contacts stated on the child's personal file, the school will follow the Unexplained Unauthorized Absence procedure - see Appendix D

+- Pass information from the Office Staff, to the Headteacher or Designated Safeguarding Lead, regarding unexplained unauthorized absences or irregular attendance patterns. - Monitor the attendance of all our pupils through half termly attendance monitoring meetings and follow the Attendance Monitoring procedures see Appendix C. If a child's attendance continues to deteriorate the school will refer the matter to the Attendance Compliance Team to request a formal School Attendance Meeting.
+The School may also forward the Early Help Plan / Team Around the Family Meeting information to the Children and Families Hub. - Invite you in to school to discuss the situation with our School Welfare Officer, Child and Family Support Worker or Headteacher if absences persist - Refer the matter to the Local Authority for relevant sanctions if attendance deteriorates following the above actions

-After 4 days of sickness absence the parent/carer will be required to provide a letter and medical evidence, to explain why their child has been absent from school.
+On the 4th day of sickness absence the parent/carer will be required to provide a letter and medical evidence, to explain why their child has been absent from school.
 The following are examples of acceptable written evidence for sickness absence: